LazyCodex

 CODEX_RULES_MODE=both|static|dynamic|offChoose static, dynamic, both, or off.

-The legacy PI_RULES_* variables are accepted as fallbacks for users migrating from pi-rules.
+Legacy PI_RULES_* variables remain accepted as a fallback for users migrating from pi-rules.

-/init-deep generates hierarchical AGENTS.md project memory, and the rules skill is what then keeps that memory in front of Codex on every session and prompt.
-Generate the memory once, and rules injects it from then on.
+$init-deep creates hierarchical project memory.
+The rules Skill then keeps supported rules and instruction files in front of Codex on every session and prompt.
+Once the memory exists, rules keeps injecting it.

 On this page